 To form a possessive, use an apostrophe followed by an s, even when the person's name ends in an s or with another sibilant (a letter that sounds like 's').
 No apostrophe needed for his, hers, ours, yours, theirs.

-Examples John's car was parked in front of the Betz's house.
+John's car was parked in front of the Smith's house.
 Kansas's football team does not subscribe to Marx's ideology.

 Always use an apostrophe when writing about a bachelor's degree or master's degree.